Tigerofthebay/Ghostboyguitar/README.md

 keegan- idk you much but youre always concerned for everyone around you and i forever respect you for it !

 GUMMY -  the jessie to my james, my dearest partner in crime ! you where always there when i needed you most and i will forever do the same

+SPECKLE- may someome save us from being abused by yoko 😿 #stopspeckleabuse #stopandyabuse

+Micro - king of playing dumb
+ALMOST A YEAR SINCE WE'VE BEEN FRIENDS AUGHH the silliest of all !!

+SHOYO !!!! - such a sweetie pie /p
+GUH ILY ALL /P